m2osw/snapcpp/README.md

 # Introduction

 Snap!
-C++ is a website backend project mainly written in C++ (there is a little bit of C and it uses many C libraries...)
+C++ is a website backend project mainly written in C++ (there is a little bit of C and it uses many C libraries).

 The project includes many libraries, many daemons/servers, it supports plugins for third party extensions, and it uses Cassandra as its database